Hurricane Information

 There are approximately (15) shelters throughout Palm Beach County.
 Consider staying with friends or relatives outside the area.
 Shelters are often crowded and uncomfortable by their very nature but should be used if you have no other option.
 If you go to a shelter, be prepared for an extended stay.
 Do not proceed to a shelter until the media has announced that it is officially open.

-• Have a good meal before you get on the road or go to a shelter.
+If you must evacuate have a good meal before you get on the road or go to a shelter.

 • Evacuate as soon as possible, preferably during daylight.
 Roads and bridges frequently become crowded and traffic moves slowly.
 Be sure to take a map if you are going to an unfamiliar area.